Mutestock/cphsoft/dbd/uge05/assignment/README.md

     POSTGRES\_DB: pg_garbage

+The restricted user's info is:

+    POSTGRES_USER: restricted_user
+    POSTGRES_PASSWORD: restricted_user_password

+This user will be created on a specific route which swaps the user to the restricted user.

 <br><br>
 I've decided to create a Rest Api.
 This is because I don't think it's sufficient to learn sql.
 I need to put it into a relevant context.
 I don't think just creating an SQL script will bring you very far in the industry...